 Call 911 if you have an emergency health situation and cannot drive yourself or your loved one safely and quickly to the nearest hospital emergency room.

 Wait time is approximate and provided for informational purposes only.
 It is updated every 10 minutes with the longest currently waiting patient, but may change quickly due to unexpected variations in patient flow.
 If you are having a medical emergency, call 9-1-1.

 See a provider same day with no appointment at a Trios Urgent Care Center.

 Trios Urgent Care Center – Columbia Center

-If you go to a Trios Urgent Care Center location and our providers determine you need more immediate or complex care, you will be referred appropriately.
+If you go to Trios Urgent Care Center and our providers determine you need more immediate or complex care, you will be referred appropriately.

 Wait times are approximate and provided for informational purposes only.
 They are updated regularly to reflect most current estimates, but may change quickly due to unexpected variations in patient flow.